telerik/kendo-react-buttons/docs/button/overview.md

 ### Add Icons

-The Kendo UI Button for React enhances textual content by providing the option to add icons&mdash;background, image, or font ones.
+The Kendo UI Button for React enhances textual content by providing the option to add icons&mdash;image, sprite, or font ones.
 Taking web standards into consideration, it is better to use a background image as the icon does not represent structural content, but is simply a decoration.

 Background icons are applied via the `icon` or `spriteCssClass` property and are displayed as a background.